-Increase the number of patients that each individual provider can effectively manage by finding the right mix of support staff that best meets the needs of your patients, particularly given the growing shortage of providers.
+- ➤ Increase the number of patients that each individual provider can effectively manage by finding the right mix of support staff that best meets the needs of your patients, particularly given the growing shortage of providers. - ➤ Increase breadth and depth of services offered to those patients to improve outcomes and minimize overall healthcare costs.